📊 How We Test & Score

 🧾 How It Scored

-Flow rate dropped from a 2.29 GPM baseline to ~0.57 GPM during our 2-cup test, but that’s expected for a faucet-mount filter doing this much work.
-Day to day, it still feels quick enough for filling glasses and bottles.
+Flow dropped from 2.29 GPM baseline to 0.57 GPM in our test.
+That’s expected for a faucet-mount doing this much contaminant work.
+Day to day it still feels quick enough for filling glasses and bottles.

 📘 Buyer’s Guide